cumberland-river-compact/icreek/README.md

 * Prettier is all about formatting (number of spaces, where to place line breaks, etc.)
-* Airbnb has both formatting and non-formatting rules (number of spaces, how to code with Arrays, how to order imports, etc.)
+* Airbnb has both formatting and non-formatting rules (number of spaces, how to code with `Array`, how to order imports, etc.)

 In cases where they conflict, Prettier formatting will override Airbnb.